-(j).
+(i).
 Specific Capital Improvement Projects.
 Based on previous investigations, Miami-Dade has identified certain rehabilitation projects that are intended to address conditions currently causing SSOs or contributing to NPDES permit violations.
 These specific capital improvement projects are identified and described in the Work Plan set forth in Appendix D, attached hereto and incorporated herein.
-Miami-Dade shall complete each of these capital improvement projects in accordance with the schedules set forth in Appendix D. Except as provide below, any modifications agreed upon in writing by the United States, FDEP, and Miami-Dade to this list of projects or schedules set forth in Appendix D shall constitute a nonmaterial change to this Consent Decree as set forth in Section XIX (Modification) below.
-Notwithstanding the foregoing, Miami-Dade shall complete all the capital improvement projects set forth in Appendix D on or before fifteen (15) years from the Date of Lodging, and any modification agreed upon in writing by the United States, FDEP, and Miami-Dade to this final compliance date shall be considered a material change to this Consent Decree as set forth in Section XIX (Modification) below.
+Miami-Dade shall complete each of these capital improvement projects in accordance with the schedules set forth in Appendix D. The Parties acknowledge that Miami-Dade's implementation of the Ocean Outfall Legislation may impact the scope and scheduling of certain capital improvements projects identified in Appendix D of this Consent Decree.
+Notwithstanding any other right Miami-Dade may have to seek a modification to this Consent Decree, the Parties therefore acknowledge that Miami-Dade may request of EPA and FDEP modifications to the scope and scheduling of such capital improvements projects as set forth in Appendix D. Any such request shall include a demonstration by Miami-Dade of how implementation of the Ocean Outfall Legislation impacts the scope or scheduling of a capital improvement project; why the scope or scheduling of an affected capital improvement project should be modified because of implementation of the Ocean Outfall Legislation; whether any such requested modification is necessary in order for Miami-Dade to comply with the Ocean Outfall Legislation; and how the proposed modification would affect Miami-Dade's compliance with the CWA, the regulations promulgated thereunder, Fla.
+Stat.
+Chapter 403, and the applicable Fla.
+Admin.
+Code Rules promulgated thereto, as well as the NPDES Permits.
+Except as provided below, any modifications agreed upon in writing by the United States, FDEP, and Miami-Dade to this list of projects or schedules set forth in Appendix D shall constitute a non-material change to this Consent Decree as set forth in Section XX (Modification) below.
+Notwithstanding the foregoing, any deletion of an entire project set forth in bold and delineated by an ID number with one decimal point (e.g. 1.1) in Appendix D agreed upon in writing by the United States, FDEP and Miami-Dade shall constitute a material change to this Consent Decree as set forth in Section XX (Modification) below.
+Additionally, Miami-Dade shall complete all the capital improvement projects set forth in Appendix D on or before fifteen (15) years from the Date of Lodging, and any modification agreed upon in writing by the United States, FDEP, and Miami-Dade to this final compliance date shall be considered a material change to this Consent Decree as set forth in Section XX (Modification) below.

-(k).
+- (k).
 Financial Analysis Program.
-Within fifteen (15) Months after the Effective Date of this Consent Decree, Miami-Dade shall submit to EPA and FDEP for review and comment a Financial Analysis Program to ensure that it can effectively establish and track the sufficiency of funds for operations and maintenance, capital projects financing, and debt service coverage associated with the Sewer System, including, without limitation, the continued implementation of the Work pursuant to this Consent Decree.
-The Financial Analysis Program shall be consistent with the following criteria:
+Within twelve (12) Months after the Effective Date of this Consent Decree, Miami-Dade shall submit to EPA and FDEP for review and approval a Financial Analysis Program to ensure that it can effectively establish and track the sufficiency of funds for operations and maintenance, capital projects financing, and debt service coverage associated with the Sewer System, including, without limitation, the continued implementation of the Work pursuant to this Consent Decree.
+The Financial Analysis Program shall be consistent with the following criteria: - (i).

-(i).
 A program that regularly analyzes and projects future utility management, operations, and maintenance costs needed to effectively manage, operate, and maintain the Sewer System, including, without limitation, the continued implementation of the CMOM Programs required pursuant to Paragraphs 18 and 19 of this Consent Decree.
 The cost analyses should include, at a minimum: capital infrastructure improvements; labor needs (including a staffing plan); and equipment and materials needs.